Here we describe the various ways to get Mathics installed.

 These instructions then aren’t complete and may need to be adapted for the various Mathics3 github repositories

-Mathics runs on Python 3.6 or later.
+The Mathics suite runs on Python 3.6 or later.
 We also support PyPy 3.6 or later.

 For the installation above you may need OS-specific packages.